Yoav666s/dnd-wiki/collections/_races/nornfeld/mauvian.md

 Your Constitution score increases by 2 and your Wisdom score increases by 1.

 ## Size
-Mauvians stand between 4 and 5 feet tall.
-Your size is Medium.
+Mauvians stand between 3 and 5 feet tall.
+Your size is Medium or Small.

 ## Speed
 Your base walking speed is 30 feet.